 - Demonstrated ability to work with research subjects of all ages and backgrounds.

-- Excellent verbal and written communication skills to convey medical and research-related information to research subjects of all ages and backgrounds.
+- Verbal and written communication skills to convey medical and research-related information to research subjects of all ages and backgrounds.

 - Ability to identify confidential and sensitive information (written and verbal).